ory/herodot/README.md

 ### Errors

-Herodot implements the error model implements the well established [Google API Design Guide](https://cloud.google.com/apis/design/errors).
-Additionally, fields `request` and `reason` are available.
-The output of such an error looks like this:
+Herodot implements the error model of the well established [Google API Design Guide](https://cloud.google.com/apis/design/errors).
+Additionally, it makes the fields `request` and `reason` available.
+A complete Herodot error response looks like this:

 ```json
 {